- Purchase the complete Expat Arrivals Norway Guide (PDF)

 Expats who do not require a formal visa to enter Norway could, however, still be questioned at the border about the purpose of their visit and where they're staying – this is routine and isn’t meant to antagonise travellers.
 The easiest thing to do is to answer the questions simply and honestly.

 Various residence and work permits are available, depending on the applicant’s skill set and circumstances.
 All European Economic Area (EEA) citizens who move to Norway to work and live for longer than three months will need to register with the Norwegian police.
 Registration is free and only needs to be done once.
 If an EEA expat continues to stay in the country, they will be granted resident status after five years.
-For EEA expats arriving in Norway without a job, they will also need to register and must leave the country after six months if they do not find a job.
+EEA expats arriving in Norway without a job will also need to register and must leave the country after six months if they do not find a job.

 Short-term visas for Norway

 Citizens of the EU, the EFTA, and from countries on the Norwegian government’s designated list do not need a visa to enter the country and are entitled to a 90-day stay in the Schengen area.
 It is only necessary to have a passport that is valid for six months from the period of stay.

 The list of countries that don’t need a visa for Norway includes the US, Canada, Australia, New Zealand, China and Ireland.
 Citizens of countries not on the list, such as India or South Africa, need to apply for a Schengen visa to enter the country.
 This can be applied for at a Norwegian embassy or, in some countries, at a Swedish or Danish embassy.